Projekty-IiE/Portfolio-Return-Risk-Analysis/README.md

 # Portfolio Return Risk Analysis

-**Stock Return Analysis, Permutation Testing, and Portfolio Risk (VaR)**
+**Stock Return Analysis, Permutation Testing, and Portfolio Risk (VaR, ES)**

 ## Overview
-This repository contains a quantitative finance project focused on the analysis of stock returns, non-parametric inference, and portfolio risk assessment.
-The report specifically examines **Apple Inc. (AAPL)** and **Microsoft Corp.
+This repository contains a quantitative finance project focused on the analysis of stock returns, inference using resampling methods, and portfolio risk assessment.
+The report examines **Apple Inc. (AAPL)** and **Microsoft Corp.
 (MSFT)** over a 4-year trading period (2021–2024).

 ## Objectives
 - Extract and process adjusted closing prices for AAPL and MSFT to compute daily logarithmic returns.